 Trusted identity theft prevention services offer valuable protection against financial and identity-related harm caused by criminals and malicious actors.

-High-risk individuals, especially, could significantly benefit from these advanced safeguards against identity theft.
+High-risk individuals, in particular, could significantly benefit from these advanced safeguards against identity theft.
 This includes prior victims—since their stolen information may be traded or sold between bad actors who could victimize them again—and those who frequently conduct sensitive online transactions.

 However, it’s crucial to understand that ID theft protection services don’t entirely prevent identity theft.
 Given this, it becomes increasingly apparent that you need to be savvy and proactive in protecting your personal information.